Leuprolide (By injection)

 Treats endometriosis, uterine fibroids, and premature puberty.
 Also treats symptoms of prostate cancer.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to leuprolide or similar medicines, or if you are pregnant or breastfeeding.
+You should not receive it if you had an allergic reaction to leuprolide or similar medicines, or if you are pregnant or breastfeeding, or if you have unusual vaginal bleeding.

 How to Use This Medicine: